 The gradual change in voice can be exceptionally fitting when choosing a child to voice a character.
 As the child gets older, their voice matures together with the character.
 This gives a very authentic experience for the audience.

 So, “change” doesn’t mean the end of the voice actors’ carrier; it is actually the opposite!
 As their voice matures, they can still take roles of cartoon characters – just like many voice talents do no matter how old they are.
 But, apart from those roles, their opportunities expand significantly.
 They have a chance to audition for adult roles!

 It doesn’t seem so bad if you put it that way, does it?

 Myth #3: It’s hard to work with children

 Working with children isn’t as hard as you think, so you shouldn’t be discouraged from using such a valuable asset for your project!
 Here’s how you can make it easy:

-3. Be gentle.
 You need to treat them with as much dignity and respect as you would treat an adult.
 Avoid talking down to them at any point.
-You don’t want to risk hurting their feelings since it could easily mean the end of the work relationship.
+You don’t want to risk hurting their feelings since it could easily mean the end of the working relationship.
 They have nothing to lose after all!
 Make sure you are friendly, straightforward, and respectful.